freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/02-javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/sum-all-primes.md

 # --description--

-Un <dfn>numero primo</dfn> è un numero intero maggiore di 1 con esattamente due divisori: 1 e se stesso.
-Ad esempio, 2 è un numero primo perché è divisibile solo per 1 e per 2.
-Al contrario, 4 non è primo in quanto è divisibile per 1, 2 e 4.
+A <dfn>prime number</dfn> is a whole number greater than 1 with exactly two divisors: 1 and itself.
+For example, 2 is a prime number because it is only divisible by 1 and 2.
+In contrast, 4 is not prime since it is divisible by 1, 2 and 4.

 Riscrivi `sumPrimes` in modo che restituisca la somma di tutti i numeri primi che sono inferiori o uguali a num.